If You’re Reading This, You’re Me. Hi.

 31. Help him pack.
 Slowly.
 Not the night before.

-Start a week out.
+Start a week before.
 Make a list.
-Lay things out on the bed.
-Talk about what’s actually needed.
-Pack the meaningful stuff first.
-The framed art, the photo album, the letter, the recipe book.
-Then the practical stuff.
-The slow pack creates time for things to come up.
-Things will come up.
+Lay everything out on the bed.
+Consider what is actually needed.
+Pack the most important items first.
+The framed artwork, the photo album, the letters, the recipe book.
+Then the practical items.
+The slow packing creates time for things to come up.
+They will come up.

 32. The drive to drop him off.
 Let it be quiet sometimes.

-Don’t fill every silence with chatter.
-Don’t quiz him on what he packed.
-Don’t hand him a binder of life advice in the passenger seat.
-Some of the drive should be loud and full of music and snacks.
-Some of it should be quiet, both of you looking out the window, both of you knowing exactly what’s happening and not needing to say it.
+Don't fill every silence with talk.
+Don't interrogate him about what he packed.
+Don't give him a binder of life advice in the passenger seat.
+It should be loud, rowdy, and full of driving music and snacks, but a lot of it should be quiet.
+Both of you look out the window, you both know what is happening, and don't need to say it.

 33. Don’t rush the goodbye in the parking lot.